1. I have a remarkable amount of knowledge about privacy and data protection.

 4. …although I can talk legalese with lawyers and technobabble with techies if I need to.

 Precision and accuracy are often important when talking about complex points of law, or sophisticated technologies.
 That’s fine by me, I’m good at translating Geekspeak into plain English and back again.
+This comes in very handy writing accessible, genuinely-informative policies or privacy info, and for helping organisations to put risks into context.

 5. My consultancy is excellent value for money!

 You could pay lots more for a specialist data protection lawyer, if you prefer.
-I’m not a lawyer, so I can’t give (or charge rates similar to those of) legal advice.
+I’m not a lawyer, so I can’t give (or charge rates similar to those for) legal advice.
 I definitely know more about data protection than the average General Counsel or commercial/contracts solicitor, though.
 If you’re looking at managing your operational risk, commercial risk and ethical stance, then legal advice is of limited use.

 What I offer is practical, human-focused quality support to organisations who are seeking to put data protection law into practice.